meetric1/gmod_shader_guide/README.md

 Then, take a look at `example5_ps2x.hlsl`.
 Feel free to make your own changes.

+> [!NOTE]
+> We no longer need the `$vertextransform` and `$ignorez` flags defined in the .vmt because we aren't doing screenspace operations anymore

 > [!TIP]
 > If you look at the vmt, you will notice the `$cull` flag being set to 1.
 This is because by default, the shader renders on both sides.
-Set it to 0 and see what happens!

 > [!TIP]
 > For performance reasons, it is generally a good idea to keep as many calculations as possible within the vertex shader, because the pixel shader runs a lot more than the vertex shader.